JimEli/least_squares/README.md

 # least_squares
-linear least squares, quadratic and polynomial regression
+### Linear least squares, quadratic and polynomial regression.
+Includes code to send data to gnuplot to view result in graphic form.
+This functionality requires Boost, gnuplot-iostream and C++17 (see notes inside main.cpp file).